Ben Chester White

-Ben Chester White (January 5, 1899 - June 10, 1966) was an African-American caretaker, uninvolved in the civil rights movement, shot down by the KKK.
+Ben Chester White (January 5, 1899 - June 10, 1966) was an African-American caretaker, uninvolved in the civil rights movement, murdered by the Ku Klux Klan.
 This was likely in an attempt to move focus away from James Meredith’s March Against Fear or to lure Martin Luther King, Jr. in an assassination attempt.
 This murder went unnoticed by King.

 Biography

 Early life

 For his whole life, Ben Chester White was a caretaker to the Carter family farm on Liberty Road in Natchez, Mississippi, as well as a deacon in the local Baptist church.
 He would perform tasks around the farm and with a limited ability to read would still quote vast passages from the bible.